 Matt Rosenthal.
-Mr. Rosenthal joined Home Savings Bank as Senior Vice President of Commercial Banking in April 2013, and currently serves as the Bank's Executive Vice President of Commercial Banking.
-He has over 11 years of banking experience, including 8 years with Summit Credit Union, Madison, Wisconsin, where he was employed from September 2005 until being hired by Home Savings Bank and he most recently served as Vice President of Business Services.
+Mr. Rosenthal joined Home Savings Bank as Senior Vice President of Commercial Banking in April 2013, and currently serves as President of Home Savings Bank and Vice President of Home Bancorp Wisconsin, Inc. He has over 11 years of banking experience, including 8 years with Summit Credit Union, Madison, Wisconsin, where he was employed from September 2005 until being hired by Home Savings Bank and he most recently served as Vice President of Business Services.
 He has also served as Branch Manager for a U.S. Bank branch located in Illinois.
 Mr. Rosenthal earned his MBA from the University of Dubuque and has taught marketing at Loras College.

 Alan J. Zimprich.
 Mr. Zimprich joined Home Savings Bank as Senior Vice President and Chief Financial Officer in January 2018.
-He is a CPA and has nine years of financial institution finance and accounting experience as the chief financial officer at Heritage Credit Union, a Madison-based credit union beginning in 2009.
+Mr. Zimprich also serves as Chief Financial Officer of Home Bancorp Wisconsin, Inc. He is a CPA and has nine years of financial institution finance and accounting experience as the chief financial officer at Heritage Credit Union, a Madison-based credit union beginning in 2009.
 Mr. Zimprich has also served as a corporate accountant for a local commercial real estate development/management company.
 Mr. Zimprich earned his accounting degree from Lakeland College.